How To Create an Effective Landing Page In 2024

 9. Set SEO settings

-10. Preview and publish your landing page
+10. AB test your landing page

 A great landing page needs to have a clear and measurable goal.
 This will help you decide how to write your copy, what elements to include on the page, and what template you should use.